Why Doctors Can't Agree About Chronic Lyme Disease

 How Is Lyme Disease Diagnosed and Treated?

-Testing for Lyme bacteria in the blood is a two-step process to detect antibodies in response to infection, but sometimes, especially early on, you could test negative even if you present with symptoms.
-That's because, as the CDC explains, antibodies against Lyme bacteria usually take a few weeks to develop.
-Some doctors suggest that you therefore don't wait for the blood test to be positive if you're feeling ill.
-Dr. Engelman advised that if you know you were bitten by a tick and start experiencing symptoms, you should talk to your doctor about getting antibiotics.
+Testing for Lyme bacteria in the blood is a two-step process that detects antibodies in response to infection.
+You can get tested at the doctor or even with an at-home Lyme test, such as the ones offered by EverlyWell and LetsGetChecked.
+But sometimes, especially early on, you could test negative even if you present with symptoms.
+That's because antibodies against Lyme bacteria usually take a few weeks to develop, the CDC explains.
+For that reason, some doctors suggest you don't wait for a positive test result to seek treatment if you're feeling ill.
+If you know you were bitten by a tick and start experiencing symptoms, you should talk to your doctor about getting antibiotics, Dr. Engelman advises.

 Off the bat, though, doctors disagree on the best course of action for treating patients with a known tick bite (prior to known Lyme).
 Here lies the first problem, according to Paul Auwaerter, MBA, MD, clinical director of the division of infectious diseases at Johns Hopkins Medicine.
-He told POPSUGAR that some physicians give a short course of antibiotics as a means of prevention, which he advocates for, but others recommend long courses of antibiotics for prevention.
+He tells POPSUGAR that some physicians give a short course of antibiotics as a means of prevention (a strategy he agrees with), while others recommend longer courses for prevention.

-For instance, the Infectious Diseases Society of America (IDSA) and the CDC say a single dose of doxycycline is effective in initially lowering the risk of developing Lyme.
-On the other hand, the International Lyme and Associated Disease Society (ILADS) has in its guidelines that doctors should use 20 days of doxycycline for known tick bites and that using a single dose isn't effective enough in preventing infection.
+For instance, the Infectious Diseases Society of America (IDSA) and the CDC say a single dose of the antibiotic doxycycline is effective in initially lowering the risk of developing Lyme.
+On the other hand, the International Lyme and Associated Disease Society (ILADS) guidelines recommend doctors prescribe 20 days of doxycycline for known tick bites and assert that a single dose isn't effective enough in preventing infection.
 ILADS states, "This practice is based on a flawed study that has never been replicated."
 The CDC does recommend a similar course of antibiotic treatment, but only when Lyme disease is confirmed.
 ILADS guidelines recommend four to six weeks of antibiotics for early Lyme disease — separate from the preventative dosage.

-How soon patients recover depends on their immune response and how long they've had Lyme, Erica Lehman, MD, a board member of LymeDisease.org, told POPSUGAR (aka the earlier it's caught, the easier it is to treat).
+How soon patients recover depends on their immune response and how long they've had Lyme, Erica Lehman, MD, a board member of LymeDisease.org, tells POPSUGAR (aka the earlier it's caught, the easier it is to treat).
 It also depends on whether they have other infections.
 These are what are called "coinfections" spread by ticks — for example, Babesia, which is a cousin to malaria — and they can make treatment more difficult.
-However, Dr. Auwaerter said these coinfections cause more of an acute illness than one that's chronic.
+However, Dr. Auwaerter says these coinfections cause more of an acute illness versus one that's chronic.

 What Is Chronic Lyme Disease?